CleanCut/green/README.md

 Notes:

-1. Green outputs clean, heirarchical output.
+1. Green outputs clean, hierarchical output.

 2. Test status is aligned on the _left_ (the four periods correspond to four passing tests)